What to Bring

 - You will pay two separate fees: a passport application fee and an execution fee.
 Learn more about Passport fees.

 - Bring a check or money order made out to the U.S. Department of State for your passport application fee.
+(Note: a check cannot be a starter/temporary check.)

 - Bring a separate check, money order, or cash for the execution fee